Kent County, Michigan: Politics

+In 2024, Kamala Harris became the first Democrat to carry Kent County while losing the presidential election.
+Harris also won the county despite losing Michigan in 2024, the first time it voted for a Democratic nominee who lost statewide since 1916, potentially indicating a leftward shift in the county.

-Today, the county is considered a bellwether politically.
-In 2018, Gretchen Whitmer became the first Democratic governor to win the county after James Blanchard's 1986 landslide re-election.
+The county is considered a bellwether politically.
+In 2018, Gretchen Whitmer, herself a Kent County native, became the first Democratic governor to win the county after James Blanchard's 1986 landslide re-election.
 Also during the same cycle, incumbent Democratic Senator Debbie Stabenow narrowly carried the county by 0.3 points, only the second time (following Carl Levin in 2008) since Donald Riegle in 1982 the county supported a Democrat for Senate.

-Despite the county's bellwether status at the federal and state level, it remains very Republican downballot.
-The GOP still holds most county-level offices, as well as a majority on the county commission.
-The Democrats representing Grand Rapids-based districts in the state legislature are typically the only elected Democrats above the county level.

-In the House of Representatives, the bulk of the county has been located in the Michigan's 3rd congressional district since the 1993 redistricting cycle.
+In the House of Representatives, the bulk of the county has been located in Michigan's 3rd congressional district since the 1993 redistricting cycle.
 That district had previously been the 5th congressional district from 1873 to 1993.
 The current Representative for the district is Democrat Hillary Scholten.
-In the House, Grand Rapids had been represented by a Republican since 1977, after Richard Vander Veen, first elected in a 1974 special election following the district's long-time Representative Gerald Ford's ascension to Vice President, was ousted by Harold S. Sawyer.
-Until 2023, the city had been represented by a Republican for all but 35 months since 1913.
+Until Scholten took office in 2023, the city had been represented by a Republican for all but 35 months since 1913.
+The only Democrat to represent the city in this time was Richard Vander Veen, first elected in a 1974 special election following the district's long-time Representative Gerald Ford's ascension to Vice President.
+Vander Veen was ousted by Republican Harold S. Sawyer in 1976, and the GOP held the seat without interruption until Scholten's win in 2022.
+Further underlining how Republican the county has historically been, the Democrats representing Grand Rapids-based districts in the state legislature were typically the only elected Democrats above the county level until 2023.

 A sliver of northern and eastern Kent County, including Cedar Springs and Lowell, is in the 2nd congressional district, represented by Republican John Moolenaar.